Online gaming can be one of the most enjoyable pastimes, no matter what your age, but not when your connection isn't up to speed.

 SIRO is the joint fibre venture between Vodafone and the ESB, while Open Eir is Eir's FTTH network and both guarantee customers super fast FTTH broadband speeds, so perfect for people streaming and gaming online at any one time.

 To reiterate, both the SIRO and open Eir networks aren't readily available in every location so it's best to check what broadband you can sign up to using our comparison tool here.

 This broadband deal from Eir is offering gamers speeds of up to 1Gbps through its fibre broadband network, Open Eir, and for the reasonable price of €54.99 per month on a 24 month contract.

 A full-fibre connection, this broadband deal is perfect for gamers who want top speeds as well as low latency in order to ensure seamless online gaming, and for €659.88 per year you can't go too far wrong with speeds as fast as this.

-Included in this broadband bundle also is a home phone with unlimited off-peak local and national calls, making it easier than ever to stay connected both online and over the phone.
+Also included in this broadband bundle is a home phone with unlimited off-peak local and national calls, making it easier than ever to stay connected both online and over the phone.

 This deal is also perfect for those avid streamers who can't get enough TV as this bundle includes a year's free subscription to Amazon Prime Video, not to mention the Eir Sport pack which is free for all residential broadband customers.